Miguel Rodríguez Torres

-Miguel Eduardo Rodríguez Torres (born 21 January 1964) was the Minister of Interior, Justice and Peace of Venezuela from 2013, until he was replaced by Carmen Meléndez on 24 October 2014.
+Miguel Eduardo Rodríguez Torres (born 21 January 1964) is a Venezuelan politician and former military officer who has served as Minister of Interior, Justice and Peace of Venezuela from 2013, until he was replaced by Carmen Meléndez on 24 October 2014.

 Military career

 In 1980, he attended the Military Academy of Venezuela.

 1992 coup attempt

 During the February 1992 coup attempt carried out by Hugo Chávez, Rodríguez Torres took part in the conspiracy.
 Chávez's goal, assisted by Cuban president Fidel Castro, was to capture and kill President Carlos Andrés Pérez and then establish former president Rafael Caldera into the presidency.
 Rodríguez Torres, an army captain at the time, was given the task of capturing and killing President Pérez after another coup conspirator refused to participate after discovering that Rafael Caldera would be placed as president.

 President Pérez, who had recently arrived from Davos, learned of the coup threat upon his return, leaving the airport in a concealed fashion which surprised Rodríguez Torres, who quickly pursued the fleeing president with his fellow militants, firing at his vehicle.
 Ultimately, the coup failed and the conspirators, including Rodríguez Torres, were imprisoned.
 After being jailed for 25 months, Rodríguez Torres was released in 1994 through an act of amnesty by Caldera, who had just been elected president.